polkachu/validator-resources/validator-faqs.md

   OFFLINE_WEIGHT = 2;
 ```

-### What is "Rank" in the Thousand Validators Program?
+### What is "Rank" in the Thousand Validators Programme?

-Rank is a representation of status and success in the program.
+Rank is a representation of status and success in the programme.
 Rank points are increased by 1 for every 24 hours the validator has successfully been validating in the active validator set.
 Ranks Points are halved when validators are offline.
 Rank Points are not relative to others, and the higher the better.

-You need a rank of 25 or above in the Kusama program in order to be eligible for the Polkadot program.
+You need a rank of 25 or above in the Kusama programme in order to be eligible for the Polkadot programme.

 ### What if I forget to claim the rewards?

 Not possible.
 You can claim your rewards for you and your nominators within 20 eras.
 After this, they will be claimed for you by Web3, and your negligence will decrease your rank by 3 points.
 So the bottom line is to claim the rewards in a timely fashion.

-## Kusama Thousand Validators Program FAQs
+## Kusama Thousand Validators Programme FAQs

 ### How often will I be nominated by Web3?